 - Hawa Mahal is built in the shape of crown of Lord Krishna as Swaraj Pratap Singh was a great devotee of Lord Krishna

 - The name Hawa Mahal means Palace of Winds or Wind Palace.
 It has 953 windows which were built to allow breeze to flow through and keep the palace cool

 - The palace was constructed for the royal ladies sot hat they could watch celebrations or other activities happening on the street without been seen by anyone

 - The entry to the Hawa Mahal is through the City Palace.
 There is no direct entry

 - Hawa Mahal is named after Hawa Mandir.
 The name was derived from the 5th floor which was called as Hawa Mandir

 Hawa Mahal is a cultural heritage exhibiting a distinctive blend of Mughal and Rajput architectural style.
 One can make out the Rajput architectural style from its domed shaped canopies, lotus and floral patterns, and fluted pillars while the Islamic style is seen in its arches and stone inlay filigree work.

 Places To Visit Near Hawa Mahal

-Jaipur is a beautiful city with a lot of palaces, forts, museums, shopping markets and not to forget the textiles of Jaipur.
+Jaipur is a beautiful city with a lot of palaces, forts, museums, textiles and not to forget the shopping places in Jaipur.
 It is an all in one package at one place.
 Here is a list of places to visit near Hawa Mahal in Jaipur that you should explore on your trip to Jaipur.